prl-mushr/mushr-website/content/tutorials/radio_fpv.md

   - [FPV Camera Hardware](https://www.getfpv.com/fpv/cameras.html) (camera, transmitter, receiver)
   - [FPV Camera 3D Printed Mount](https://github.com/prl-mushr/mushr-radio-controller/blob/main/FPV%20Camera%20Mount.stl)
   - A desktop/laptop computer that can ssh into the car.
-  - An SSH-capable text editor, like Vim or Visual Studio Code (requires the SSH plugin)

 ## Setting up CrazyRadio

 Plug one CrazyRadio USB transceiver into the jetson on the racecar, and one into your computer.
 Download the code from [this GitHub repository](https://github.com/prl-mushr/mushr-radio-controller) onto both the jetson and the computer.
 Connect the dualshock controller to your teleoperating laptop over Bluetooth or USB.

+First, run `tx.py` on the transmitting computer.

 {{< highlight bash >}} $ sudo python tx.py {{< / highlight >}}

+Then, run `rx.py` on the Jetson.
+Verify that joystick input appears on your screen and is being sent to the car with the acknowledgements.

 {{< highlight bash >}} $ sudo python rx.py {{< / highlight >}}

-Run `tx.py` on the transmitting laptop, and run `rx.py` on the Jetson.
-Verify that joystick input appears on your screen and is being sent to the car with the acknowledgements.

 ## Teleoperation

+Launch teleop as per normal on the jetson by SSH-ing into the car. (ensure the python scripts from the previous step are still running on both the PC & the racecar).

 {{< highlight bash >}}
 $ ssh <user>@<car ip>